raspberrypilearning/comic-character/en/step_6.md

 You have set a decision to make `alertBox` appear, if `alertMessage `is not equal to an empty string.

 But what happens if `alertMessage` is equal to an empty string?
+This means the condition is false!

 You want the HTML element stored in the constant `alertBox` to disappear because there is no validation message to show the user.
 This means there are no empty fields and the form can then be submitted.